- BSX Insight

 Increases Bone Density

 Muir says that “there is no doubt that this past year was stressful.”
 He also notes that running has become a friend to many because it provides an outlet for anxiety.
-“We can solve problems, have some alone time, or enjoy that runner’s high everyone is talking about.
+“We can solve problems, have some alone time, or have fun with that runner’s high everyone is talking about.

 Increases Muscle Strength